North Carolina Man Fleeing Police Swims Into Ocean, Gets Chased By Shark

 — Hannah DelaCourt (@HDelaCourtSN) August 31, 2017

 None 0f those things happened, of course.
 While the Surf City cops may not be trained in chasing suspects into the water, they do have drones.
-And those drones followed Kingsbury as he swam a good 4,000 feet (that’s about a mile) into the water over the course of an hour.
+And those drones followed Kingsbury as he swam a good 4,000 feet (that’s almost a mile) into the water over the course of an hour.

-Besides being unable to escape the Long Arm of the Law, Kingsbury quickly found a much more serious problem in the ocean: a shark.
+Besides being unable to escape the Long Arm of the Law, Kingsbury quickly found a much more serious problem in the ocean with a shark.

 Police say footage from their drone clearly shows a shark following Kingsbury as he swims for his life.
 Although you can’t see any sharks in the video embedded below, you can clearly see Kingsbury – who, let’s face it, is a remarkably good swimmer – trying to make a break for it.